bcgov/greenlight/README.md

 - For Django's hot-reloading to work in development, the src directory needs to mounted as a volume.
 This only works when one "service" is defined in the docker-compose.yml since multiple services will clobber each other's config files that get copied in.

 - The wallet directory must be mounted in an internal volume.
 See docker-compose.yml for example.

-### For Wade when you deploy

-- This Dockerfile doesn't concern itself with users.
-It just runs as root.
-I would use TheOrgBook's Dockerfile as a guide and go from there when deploying to openshift.

-- The wallet directory will need to be mounted on a persistent volume. `$HOME/.indy_client/wallet`

-- I think I've got my fork of the von-agent reopening wallets between restarts.
-Look in this requirements.txt to see how to use a github git url as a dependency instead of the package from pypi.